cylc/cylc-admin/dec-workshop-agenda.md

   - [Future Cylc Authorisation/GUI Architecture](https://github.com/cylc/cylc/issues/2729 )
 - [Jupyter Hub Architecture](https://jupyterhub.readthedocs.io/en/stable/) - we
   think we need something very like this (with _notebook_ = _suite daemon_)
-- Consider what you might like to work on, and much effort you will be able to contribute in the next year or so.
+- Consider what you might like to work on, and how much effort you can contribute in the next year or so.

 And for the new people: